 Seven Awesome End of the World Movies

 With last years success of Mad Max : Fury Road, George Miller promised more sequels to the wildly successful reboot are coming to the big screen.
 This week, news has broken that Zombieland will also soon be getting a sequel, and in recent years, the Planet of the Apes franchise has seen several new versions.
 So with apocalyptic films being more popular than ever, it reminds us that there’s nothing quite like a good “the world is totally screwed” movie.
 Who hasn’t sat around thinking about how they’d survive, or if they’d survive, in a post-apocalyptic setting?
 Gathering up every last Twinkie you can find doesn’t count, either.

-Anyway, if you happen to be left on earth after the Rapture has begun, like in those horrible Left Behind books, here’s a list of sweet movies that might give you some tips on how to survive in a world without Kirk Cameron.
+Anyway, if you happen to be left on earth after the Rapture has begun, like in those horrible Left Behind books, here’s a list of seven apocalyptic classic movies that might give you some tips on how to survive in a world without Kirk Cameron.
 Oh, what a cruel world that would be.

 Let’s face it, Omega Man is perhaps the cheesiest end of the world movie we’ve ever seen.
 Based on the novella I Am Legend, we chose to include Omega Man on our list instead of, well, I Am Legend because while the Will Smith movie started out strong, we just can’t get down with a movie wherein a character has never heard of Bob Marley.